Academics

-If you already have records, check what type of records are recorded on your NY State TEACH account.
+If you already have records, check what type of records are recorded on your New York State TEACH account.
+After you check your account, scroll down to the instructions below that match the information you find and open the instructions.

 If you have not had your fingerprints processed already by the New York City or New York State Department of Education, and you will be doing any fieldwork, observation, student teaching, or any other college-related work in New York City Public Schools (NYCPS), formerly known as New York City Department of Education (NYCDOE) schools, refer to How to Get Your Fingerprints Processed If You Don’t Have Records or Need New Records.